InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 A Dataset Volume is a storage type that can be shared among multiple groups.
 The following permission settings can be configured:

-- Read-only for ALL groups
-- Read-only for certain groups
+- Read-only on a global or per-group basis
-- Writable for certain groups
+- Writable on a per-group basis

 There are **several kinds** of Dataset Volumes we can create: